 It hasn't been the best of times.

-BUT - and there is always a but, or a therefore, or a nevertheless - even though it has been very hard, it has also been very GOOD.
+BUT - and there is always a but, a therefore, a nevertheless - even though it has been very hard, it has also been very GOOD.
 Have you ever noticed that hard and good often go together?

 My camera was my therapy this summer.
 I took it everywhere, documenting our activities as well as my surroundings.
 I love photography because as I seek the beauty around me, it forces me to fall in love with not only the place I'm in, but the season I'm in.